Stefan R. Bornstein: Biography and family

 Bornstein was born in Oberstdorf, Germany, in 1961 as one of four siblings.
 His parents were textile merchants (Stoffversand Bornstein).
 In the late 19th century, the Bornstein family emigrated to the United States, only to return to Germany shortly before World War I in which Stefan R. Bornstein's grandfather was honored with the Iron Cross.

 During the Nazi regime, many members of the Bornstein family both from the father's and mother's side were persecuted.
 Stefan R. Bornstein's grandfather, Max Bornstein, survived the Theresienstadt concentration camp but died shortly after World War II.
 Other relatives fled to England or the USA.

 Richard Lindner, an uncle of Bornstein's became a famous painter in the US and a trailblazer of American Pop-Art.
 A cousin married into the Belgian royal house, becoming Princess Léa of Belgium.
 His grandmother on the maternal side Rosa Haas was a famous Opera star in Vienna.
 The international background of the family and the travelling required for their textile business introduced Bornstein to different cultures and languages at a young age.

 Professor Stefan R. Bornstein has two sons and was married to Monica Ehrhart-Bornstein, a well-known neurobiologist and molecular endocrinologist.
 She died in October 2015.

-Stefan got married again with Nitzan Bornstein a native from Tiberias, Israel and he has one daughter from his second marriage.
+Stefan got married again and he has one daughter from his second marriage.